Homebuu/homebuu/README.md

 # ✨ About Me:
 I am studying in my first year of Computer Science.
-Suan Sunandha Rajabhat University, Bangkok Campus.
+Suan Sunandha Rajabhat University, Bangkok.

 Hg Developer is my shop.
 I'm the CEO of FiveM scripting shop that I've been with for 3 years.